 In reality, over 75% of financial advisors are men, and 56% of the industry is age 50 or older.

-Nothing motivates me more than someone telling me that I can’t. 😆 This is how and why BW Financial Planning was created.
-In my own personal financial journey, I learned that being “rich” is not about accumulating as much money as possible, but about having choices, freedom, and the ability to create my own best life.
+Nothing motivates me more than someone telling me that I can’t.
+This is how and why I created BW Financial Planning.
+In my own personal financial journey, I learned that being “rich” is not about accumulating as much money as possible.
+It’s about having choices, freedom, and the ability to create my own best life.
 My hope is to help other women do the same.

 Sometimes the cold, hard numbers of what is “best” for us financially conflicts with our emotions or what we value.
 In my opinion, the right financial advisor for you is someone who can help you find the right middle ground.
 That’s the true value of a financial advisor.
-A guide who helps you navigate your finances as life inevitably twists and turns and who empowers you to live the life you want.
+A guide who helps you navigate your finances as life inevitably twists and turns.
+A trusted partner who empowers you to live the life you want.